-The material specification and quantities were calculated using the OneClick LCA Carbon Designer Tool Refurbished Main House No major structural works to existing staircase 2.5 External Walls New Build The material specification and quantity has been provided within the project cost plan and entered into the OneClick Software Refurbished Main House New wall where office is demolished 2.6 Windows and external doors New Build The material specification and quantity has been provided within the project cost plan and entered into the OneClick Software Refurbished Main House New double glazed windows installed 2.7 Internal Walls and partitions New Build The material specification and quantities were calculated using the OneClick LCA Carbon Designer Tool Refurbished Main House New internal blockwork walls 2.8 Internal doors The material specification and quantities were calculated using the OneClick LCA Carbon Designer Tool 3 Finishes 3.1 Wall finishes The material specification and quantity has been provided within the project cost plan and entered into the OneClick Software 2.3 Floor Finishes The material specification and quantity has been provided within the project cost plan and entered into the OneClick Software 3.3 Ceiling Finishes The material specification and quantity has been provided within the project cost plan and entered into the OneClick Software 4 Fittings, furnishings and equipment (FF&E) 4.1 Fittings, furnishings & equipment incl. building-related and non-building-related Furnishing and equipment are not known at this stage 5 Building services/MEP 5.1-5.14 Services incl. building-related and non-building-related The material specification and quantity has been provided within the project cost plan and entered into the OneClick Software 6 Prefabricated Buildings and Building Units 6 Prefabricated Buildings and Building Units There are no prefabricated elements 7 Work to Existing Building 7.1 Minor demolition and alteration works There are no minor works to existing buildings 8 External Works 8.1 Site preparation works This information is not yet available 8.2 Roads, paths, paving and surfacing The material specification and quantity has been provided within the landscape drawings 8.3 Soft landscaping, planting and irrigation systems This information is not yet available 8.4 Fencing, railings and walls This information is not yet available 8.5 External fixtures This information is not yet available 8.6 External drainage This information is not yet available 8.7 External services This information is not yet available
+The material specification and quantities were calculated using the OneClick LCA Carbon Designer Tool Refurbished Main House No major structural works to existing staircase 2.5 External Walls New Build The material specification and quantity has been determined from an area calculation of the planning drawings Refurbished Main House New wall where office is demolished 2.6 Windows and external doors New Build The material specification and quantity has been determined from an area calculation of the planning drawings Refurbished Main House New double glazed windows installed 2.7 Internal Walls and partitions New Build The material specification and quantities were calculated using the OneClick LCA Carbon Designer Tool Refurbished Main House New internal blockwork walls 2.8 Internal doors The material specification and quantities were calculated using the OneClick LCA Carbon Designer Tool 3 Finishes 3.1 Wall finishes The material specification and quantity has been provided within the project cost plan and entered into the OneClick Software 2.3 Floor Finishes The material specification and quantity has been provided within the project cost plan and entered into the OneClick Software 3.3 Ceiling Finishes The material specification and quantity has been provided within the project cost plan and entered into the OneClick Software 4 Fittings, furnishings and equipment (FF&E) 4.1 Fittings, furnishings & equipment incl. building-related and non-building-related Furnishing and equipment are not known at this stage 5 Building services/MEP 5.1-5.14 Services incl. building-related and non-building-related The material specification and quantity has been provided within the project cost plan and entered into the OneClick Software 6 Prefabricated Buildings and Building Units 6 Prefabricated Buildings and Building Units There are no prefabricated elements 7 Work to Existing Building 7.1 Minor demolition and alteration works There are no minor works to existing buildings 8 External Works 8.1 Site preparation works This information is not yet available 8.2 Roads, paths, paving and surfacing The material specification and quantity has been provided within the landscape drawings 8.3 Soft landscaping, planting and irrigation systems This information is not yet available 8.4 Fencing, railings and walls This information is not yet available 8.5 External fixtures This information is not yet available 8.6 External drainage This information is not yet available 8.7 External services This information is not yet available